Ammar-Reda/Nios-NodeMCU-RemoteDataMonitoring/README.md

     - In the Project template, select the "Blank Project" template and click Finish
     - In the Project Explorer view, Right click on "nios_program", choose New -> Source File
     - For the Source file, fill with:"main.c"
     - For Template, Choose -> Default C source template
+    - Copy "main.c" file from "path to your projects folder"/Nios-NodeMCU-RemoteDataMonitoring to Nios-NodeMCU-RemoteDataMonitoring/soc_nios_restored/software then click Replace the file in the destination.
     - To build the project, select "nios_program", from the Menu, choose Project -> Build Project
     - To run the C program, select "nios_program", from the Menu, choose Run -> Run As -> Nios II Hardware
     - In the Run Configurations dialog box, click the Target Connection tab, click Refresh Connections, then click Run